VijayIyer/Goals/README.md

 - 'backend' directory has nestjs app with MongoDB Atlas connection string
 - 'frontend' directory has react app which communicates with backend.
 - Both projects are independent, however the repo is same for having a single repo

+This branch will be used as parent for all frontend features in this project.